Permissive action link: Development and dissemination

 The precursors of permissive action links were simple mechanical combination locks that were set into the control systems of nuclear weapons, such as the Minuteman ICBM.
 There they could perform different functions: some blocked the cavity through which the nuclear materials were shot to create a reaction; other locks blocked circuits; and some simply prevented access to the control panel.
 For testing, some of these mechanisms were installed during 1959 in weapons stationed in Europe.

 The work on PAL prototypes remained at low levels until 1960.
 Sandia National Laboratories successfully created a number of new combination locks that were adaptable to different types of weapons.
 In the spring of 1961, there was a series of hearings in Congress, where Sandia presented the prototype of a special electro-mechanical lock, which was then known still as a "proscribed action link".
-The military leadership, however, soon realized that this term had negative connotations for the use of weapons by the officer corps ("proscribed" meaning "prohibited"), and changed the meaning of PAL to "permissive action link" ("permissive" meaning "allowing" or "tolerating").
+The military leadership, however, soon realized that this term had negative connotations for the use of weapons by the officer corps ("proscribed" meaning "prohibited"), and decided to start calling PAL "permissive action link" instead ("permissive" meaning "allowing" or "tolerating").